Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/animation/introduction.rst

-Traditional animation in *Grease Pencil* is achieved with the use of :doc:`keyframes </animation/keyframes/introduction>` that hold the strokes information in a particular frame.
+Traditional animation in *Grease Pencil* is achieved with the use of :doc:`keyframes </animation/keyframes/introduction>` that hold the strokes information at a particular frame.

 Every time you create a stroke in *Grease Pencil* Object Draw Mode a new keyframe is added at the current frame on the active channel.